alphaloopbot/alphaloop-core/src/infrastructure/README.md

 ## 🎯 Key Points

 - **These are internal modules**, not separate packages
-- **No installation needed** - they're part of alphaloop-core
+- **No installation needed** - they're part of alphaloop_core
-- **No versioning** - they evolve with alphaloop-core
+- **No versioning** - they evolve with alphaloop_core
 - **No independent deployment** - they're used by Docker services
 - **Simple imports** - direct Python module imports

 ---

-**🎯 Goal**: These infrastructure modules provide a solid foundation for alphaloop-core services while maintaining clean separation of concerns and reusability within the project.
+**🎯 Goal**: These infrastructure modules provide a solid foundation for alphaloop_core services while maintaining clean separation of concerns and reusability within the project.